VanceX101/update_tracking_bot/README.md

 ### Prerequisites

-- **n8n**: Install n8n from the [official website](https://n8n.io/) or via Docker.
+- **n8n**: Install n8n from the [official websit](https://n8n.io/) or via Docker.
-- **AI Browser**: Ensure the AI Browser automation scripts are correctly set up to log into Amazon and extract tracking information.
+- **AI Browser**: Ensure the AI Browser automation scripts are correctly set up to log into Amazon and extract tracking information power by Conductify

 ### Steps